2/20/2025

 Carla Lewis

 It would be both.
-As you know, in 2024, where we saw a lot of growth, a little more than half of our bump up in 2024 was from the four acquisitions we completed in the year, but we also grew our same store tons and that's, we talk about smart profitable growth, which is go after more volume while also maintaining your margins.
-Don't take every order, but take those that will be accretive at pre-tax income dollars.
-We think our people have executed extremely well on the organic side, going out and getting a little more volume, especially with a declining price environment we had in 2024.
+As you know, in 2024, where we saw a lot of growth, a little more than half of our bump up in 2024 was from the four acquisitions we completed in the year.
+But we also grew our same store tons, and we talk about smart, profitable growth, which is go after more volume while also maintaining your margins.
+Don't take every order, but take those that will be accretive, add pre-tax income dollars.
+And we think our people have executed extremely well on the organic side, going out and getting a little more volume, especially with a declining price environment that we had in 2024.
 Those additional earnings off of the increased volume was very helpful in adding to our earnings and offsetting some of the higher costs we have.

 speaker

-Maybe on the value added processing, I think what we saw during the COVID is that the interest in environment where you have increasing protectionist policies drive another leg higher on interest in domestic value added processing.
+And maybe on the value-added processing, I think what we saw during the COVID is that the interest in value-added processing increased.
+Could this environment where you have increasing protectionist policies drive another higher on interest in domestic value-added processing?

 speaker